abdulj007/TMDB-Movie-Analysis/README.md

      -  Used a scatterplot to visualize the popularity of genres across several years (1960-2015)

  b) Top 10 Most profitable movies and least profitable movies

      - Created two datasets called dfTop10 and dfBottom10 respectively from the original movie dataset of just two columns (“original_title”,”net_profit”).

-     - orted dfTop10 by net_profit in descending order and limited it to 10 rows.
+     - Sorted dfTop10 by net_profit in descending order and limited it to 10 rows.
 This gave the Top 10 most profitable movies

      - Sorted dfBottom10 by net_profit in ascending order and limited it to 10 rows.
 This gave the Top 10 least profitable movies

  c)  Properties associated with high revenue movies:

     - Calculated the mean revenue of the entire dataset.
 Then filtered the dataset to movies whose revenue that are higher than the revenue mean.
 Called this new dataset – dfHighProfit.